Deal toy

 A deal toy (also deal gift, lucite tombstone or financial tombstone) is a customized memento or gift that is intended to mark and commemorate the closing of a business deal in finance or investment banking.
 These plaques or other types of trophies are typically presented at the closing ceremony or dinner to the issuer and senior third-party advisers of the major financial transactions as a souvenir.

 History

 The deal toy is the marriage of a design with the tombstone advertisement, a term that dates to the late 19th century, when printers used it to refer to "column-width newspaper ads run without any illustration or typographical ornamentation."
 Restrictions imposed by the Securities Act of 1933 meant that the tombstone ad became the format that companies and banks used to publicize financial transactions such as initial public offerings.
 From at least the late 1960s, law firms and banks produced Lucite slabs that encased the tombstone ads announcing new partner classes.
 By the early 1970s, deal closings were being similarly immortalized.
+Advertising executive Don McDonald is credited with creating one of the first Lucite deal toys in 1973 for a friend who had become an investment banker.
+McDonald left his advertising job to found Don McDonald & Associates, which went on to open offices abroad and produce as many as 5,000 deal toys a year by the mid-1990s.
+The firm later became part of Altrum Honors Inc., a Quebec-based company that continues to produce deal toys for investment banks.

 As a result of the banking crisis of 2008, investment banks closed fewer deals, and deal toy budgets were reined in accordingly.